An ELT Glossary : Empty "it" / Dummy Subject

 It wasn't very nice in the hotel.

 It makes no sense to ask What is raining?
 What is late?
-What's a long way to Tipperary? etc. These are verbs which have no real subject - but syntactically English demands that one is present.
+What's a long way to Tipperary?
+What seems that he left? etc. These are verbs which have no real subject - but syntactically English demands that one is present.
 To "fill the gap" the dummy pronoun it is used.